Lewis Hardcastle: Barrow

 On 8 February 2019, he joined National League side Barrow on an initial one-month youth loan.
 The deal was made into a permanent move on 28 March after he impressed "Bluebirds" boss Ian Evatt with his dynamism and bravery in midfield; he signed a contract to run until summer 2020.
 He scored three goals in 41 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Barrow top of the table.
 Though the season was not resumed, Barrow went on to be promoted to the Football League as National League champions.

-On 24 March 2021, Hardcastle announced his retirement from football at the age of 22, after being diagnosed with a heart problem (arrhythmogenic right ventricular cardiomyopathy).
+On 24 March 2021, Hardcastle announced his retirement from football at the age of 22 after being diagnosed with a heart problem (arrhythmogenic right ventricular cardiomyopathy).
+An Implantable cardioverter-defibrillator was fitted to his heart to keep him alive.

 International career

 Hardcastle was called up to England C team for their friendly fixture against Wales C on 24 March 2020.
 The match was cancelled due to the COVID-19 pandemic in England.